pall-valmundsson/puppet-createrepo/README.md

 ##What it is and what it isn't

+It does:
-This is module creates yum repositories and metadata caches.
+- create yum repositories and it metadata caches
+- create a script to update the repository (handy for post hooks)
-It also manages a cronjob to update the repodata.
+- optionally manage a cronjob to update the repository on a schedule

 It *doesn't*: